I wash my face like I was my dishes.

 Konjac sponges are made of a natural fiber that comes from devil’s tongue, a potato-like plant that grows in Korea, China, and Japan.

-Add in some clays and, sometimes, charcoal, and you’ve got a cleansing device that’s 100% biodegradable.
-So, you don’t even have to feel guilty when it’s time to throw it away.
+Add in some clays or charcoal, and you’ve got a cleansing device that’s 100% biodegradable.
+You don’t even have to feel guilty when it’s time to throw it away.
 Pretty cool, huh?

 What Does A Konjac Sponge Do?